 COVID-19 Research

-As a world-class cardiovascular research and education organization, we know that research and science are the solutions to the COVID-19 pandemic.
-We join with others around the world, working hard to contribute to solutions.
+Research and science were the solutions to the COVID-19 pandemic.
+We joined with others around the world, working hard to contribute to solutions.

 Real-Time Insight